Skip to main content

 Who can receive benefits on a member’s death?

+Making nominations is important to ensure your client's wishes are clear.
+Without a nomination, the benefit options on death are more limited.
 The scheme administrator cannot use their discretion to give flexi-access to anyone else if there is a nomination on file or a dependant exists.

 Lump sums